Sign up to our newsletter for weekly news, info and tips from our in-house experts:

 The regulation of health and social care organisations in England is the responsibility of the Care Quality Commission (CQC).
 CQC regulatory activities include the routine monitoring of services, a programme of expert inspections, and the publication of inspection reports and quality ratings.

 In order to achieve and maintain their registration with the CQC, providers must comply with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
 These include “fundamental standards” below which care is not allowed to fall.

-CQC inspections in England are based upon a five “key-question” test, asking if a service is:
+CQC inspections are based upon a five “key-question” test, asking if a service is:

-Inspections focus on the views and experiences of the people who use services in terms of whether they are receiving safe, effective, person-centred care.
-Inspectors check that services achieve all of the fundamental standards and take the appropriate actions if they find any one has not been achieved.
-The 2014 regulations describe the enforcement powers available to the CQC to obtain improvements and to ensure compliance.
+Inspections focus on the views and experiences of service users in terms of whether they are receiving safe, effective, person-centred care.
+Inspectors check that the fundamental standards are being met.
+They also have considerable enforcement powers to deal with poorly performing services.

 Key points you need to know on this topic.

 Detailed information on all matters in this topic.